 Latest version of Green Screens web administration contains simple IP filter engine to allow access to web terminal only from specified IP addresses.

-As Green Screens Terminal Service is mediator between browser and host machine, standard Telnet Exit Programs that relies on client IP filtering won't work as visible IP address will be address of Green Screens Terminal service, not client computer.
+As Green Screens Terminal Service is a mediator between browser and host machine, standard Telnet Exit Programs that relies on client IP filtering won't work as the visible IP address will be the address of Green Screens Terminal service, not client computer.
 To solved that problem, we have introduced terminal environment variable PROXYIP which is set during terminal handshake (connection initialization).

 With PROXYIP envvar it is possible to retrieve client IP address inside Telnet Exit Program.
 To see how to get client IP from Telnet Exit Program, please look at template CL program below.